VoiceVoid/WeatherApp/README.md

 # Weather prediction App
 Features:

-- Login Screen
+Login Screen:
 The login screen that accepts the following parameters:

-● Name ­ Variable name that needs to be stored
+- Name ­ Variable name that needs to be stored

-● API ID ­ OpenWeatherApi ID that is used on all the API requests
+ -API ID ­ OpenWeatherApi ID that is used on all the API requests

-Dashboard
+Dashboard:
-Contains an input element, where user can type a location (default user geolocation) Displays current weather information for the selected location
+- Contains an input element, where user can type a location (default user geolocation)
+- Displays current weather information for the selected location

 Elements:
-● Current location Input (supports geolocation)
+- Current location Input (supports geolocation)
-● Weather table with following fields
+- Weather table with following fields
-○ Weather icon
+- Weather icon
-○ Temperature
+- Temperature
-○ Humidity
+- Humidity
-○ Wind speed
+- Wind speed
-○ Wind direction
+- Wind direction
-● Button to switch from F° to C°
+- Button to switch from F° to C°

 Forecast:
 Displays a weather forecast for 5 days for the location selected in the dashboard screen.